MMike17/Unity_ICE/README.md

 This does not hold any of your IDE/code editor features.

 Everytime the code changes it is saved to its preset.

+⚠️ Do not press the `[ESCAPE]` key as it would cancel your current changes to your code. ⚠️

 ### API documentation